zentrocdot/Bash/DOCUMENTS/Abbreviations_and_acronyms.md

 <hr width="100%" size="2">

-<p align="justify">Other good ways to simply donate a coffee to me via my favourite coins :coin:.</p>
+<p align="justify">Here are some other good ways to simply donate a coffee to me via my favourite coins :coin:.</p>

 <table>
   <tbody>